XinHuang2022/Path_Integral_MD_mean_field/README.md

 ### Regarding the choice of sample size
 Since the Monte Carlo method is applied to approximate a high-dimensional integral, the sample size parameter $\mathrm{Mxmax0}$ should be sufficiently large.

 Specifically in the code, it is assumed that $\mathrm{Mxmax0}\geq 6$, so that at least $2^6=64$ independent estimators are generated for each replica.
-Otherwise if $\mathrm{Mxmax0}< 6$ the code may return an error, and the statistics part will not be implemented.
+Otherwise the code may return an error, and the statistics part will not be implemented.
 Moreover, as the inverse temperature parameter $\beta$ increases, the sample size should accordingly increase fast, due to the exponentially increasing sample variance.

 ### Regarding the choice of time step size $\Delta t$
 In this implementation for simplicity, the number of time slices $M=\beta/\Delta t$ on the region $[0,\beta]$ is assumed to be an integer.